 Student Problem Resolution

-While Empire State College strives to ensure a positive educational experience, sometimes there are differences of opinion and confusion.
-The student service professionals direct students to the most appropriate offices or resources, and advise students of appropriate avenues for appeal/grievance.
-The student service professional serves not as an advocate for either party, but rather as a neutral investigator and facilitator.
-The student service professional for the School for Graduate Studies is:
+While SUNY Empire State College strives to ensure a positive educational experience, there are student success and development staff at our locations to facilitate student success, connect students to resources and to facilitate problem resolution.
+We work with students in person and online.
+The student success and development staff member may direct students to the most appropriate offices or resources, advise students of appropriate avenues for appeal, or investigate and resolve complaints.
+The student services professional serves not as an advocate for either party, but rather as a neutral investigator and facilitator.

 518-587-2100, ext.
 2267

-Students must first attempt to resolve the problem with the student service professional at the School for Graduate Studies.
-In the event that a student complaint cannot be resolved through the location, the student may contact the college’s Office of Academic Affairs:
+The student should first attempt to resolve the problem with the staff at his or her respective location or program.
+In the event that a student complaint is unable to be resolved through the location or program, the student may then contact: